vantoanvo/PriorityQueue/README.md

 After having the priority queue, we will use it to help finding the shortest distance of the Lewis Carroll distance.
 Instead of using `Breadth First Search` with uninformed searching method, we use `priority queue` to optimize the searching progress because the priority queue's min heap property gives us the shorter distance when searching.

-In addition, in order to have the distance working with `the priority queue`, we need to calculate the distance bettween the first word (s1) with any generated new word and that new word (called a hop) with the final word (s2) (by calculating character differences).
+In order to have the distance working with `the priority queue`, we need to calculate the distance bettween the first word (s1) with any new generated word (called a hop) and between that new word with the final word (s2) (by calculating character differences).
 The nodes in the priority queue will store these words with the calculated distances.

 ### Screen Shots